Galaxyqasar/commentsense-server/README.md

 	- description:
 		- returns the n most commented sites, ordered by the number of comments
 	- examples:
-		- "GET /api/sites ..."	// get the 5 most commented sites
+		- "/api/sites"	// get the 5 most commented sites
-		- "GET /api/sites?count=10 ..."	// get the 10 most commented sites
+		- "/api/sites?count=10"	// get the 10 most commented sites
-		- "GET /api/sites?url=github.com/% ..."	// get all sites that start with "github.com/"
+		- "/api/sites?url=github.com/%"	// get all sites that start with "github.com/"

 - post comment: